 Emma Connell | BSc (Hon), Certificate in Applied Behaviour Analysis, MA (Experimental Psychology) UNB | PhD Student (Experimental Psychology) UNB

-Working with Dr. Olthuis throughout my master's degree, I investigated the association between anxiety and depression and physical activity in people with spinal cord injuries (https://doi.org/10.1037/rep0000485).
+Working with Dr. Olthuis throughout my master's degree, I investigated the association between anxiety and depression and physical activity in people with spinal cord injuries.
 My research focuses on the mechanisms in the association between physical activity and mental health, such as anxiety sensitivity.
 I have investigated the role of anxiety sensitivity in the relation between physical activity and mental health in various populations (i.e., clinically diagnosed with anxiety and mood disorders, people with physical disabilities) as well as the relation of anxiety sensitivity to other outcomes such as sexual well-being.
 I plan to continue my research in people with spinal cord injuries, investigating the experience of physical activity in this population and which mechanism(s) might best explain the association between their physical activity and mental health.
+My dissertation looks at the association between physical activity and mental health in people with spinal cord injuries.

 Jennifer McWilliams | BSc (Hon) UNB | PhD Student (Experimental Psychology) UNB

-My doctoral thesis focuses on Canadian allied healthcare professionals’ exercise prescription practices for the treatment of anxiety.
-My (diverse) research interests include the psycho-social impact of social and cultural practices on the daily lives of marginalized populations and women in men-dominated occupations; the effects of stereotyping, prejudice, and discrimination on racial/ethnic minorities; and exercise and mental health/well-being.
-Alongside my doctoral thesis, I will be investigating whether exercise buffers the negative effects of microaggressions on racial minorities’ quality of life and well-being.
+My doctoral dissertation examines the individual- and environmental/systemic-level factors that influence Canadian allied health professionals’ recommendation of exercise as a treatment for anxiety.
+My broader research interests include the psycho-social impact of social and cultural practices on the daily lives of marginalized populations and women in male-dominated occupations; the effects of stereotyping, prejudice, and discrimination on racial and ethnic minorities; and the relationship between exercise and mental health and well-being.
+In addition to my dissertation research, I am investigating whether exercise buffers the negative effects of racial microaggressions on racial minorities’ quality of life and well-being.

 Louise Bell | BSc (Hon), MSc (Experimental Psychology) Memorial University of Newfoundland | PhD Student (Clinical Psychology) UNB